rstyczynski/umc/README.md

 To overcome problem of too big files, files may be generated to contain subset of rows e.g. split by time.
 Each file should however contain first row with header.

-to overcome problem of correlation with times and source, each row contains timestamp, system name, and utility name.
+To overcome problem of correlation with time and source, each row contains timestamp, system name, and utility name.

+To overcome problems with different version of operating systems and tools, scripts collecting metrics are stored in directure structure with system name and version.
+Such organization makes is possible to handle Linux, Solaris, WebLogic in different versions.
+It supports utility pack version as well.
+Exeplary directory structure is: Linux/3/11/procps_3.2.8/free.

 # Example
 For regular vmstat command executed on Linux 3.11, giving below output